 What uniform do you need to buy?

 7 polo shirts, 5 pinafore dresses/skirts or trousers, 5 cardigans, sweatshirts or jumpers, 10 pairs of matching socks (if you get a lot in one go then when some inevitably go missing at least you still have a lot of pairs left.
 Otherwise even really plain grey or white socks can irritatingly be very different when you buy more - longer or made from different material so they don't quite match!).
 5 pairs of tights for girls.
 Basically, enough uniform for a week without needing to wash anything, although you can get away with slightly less if you want to.
+You might not think you need clean clothes for every day, but between lunch, pens, paint and other activities children don't stay clean long.

-Summer uniform is summer dresses (3-5 of those) or shorts (3 pairs) - summer uniforms don't get used as much so if you buy a size up you can use them for two years (make sure you get adjustable waist shorts though).
+Summer uniform is normally summer dresses (3-5 of those) or shorts (3 pairs) - summer uniforms don't get used as much so if you buy a size up you can use them for two years (make sure you get adjustable waist shorts though).
 It may also be worth getting a couple of extra polo shirts for boys, as once they don't have a jumper covering them up they get dirty a lot more quickly.

 PE kit in most schools tends to be a pair of sports shorts, a t shirt (yellow for our school, which is different to the school uniform colour) and plimsolls.
 You can also choose to provide trainers and jogging bottoms for outdoor PE in the colder weather if you want but that is not compulsory.